Bobby Duncum Jr.

 Bobby Edward Duncum Jr. (August 26, 1965 – January 24, 2000) was an American professional wrestler.
-He was best known for his stint in World Championship Wrestling as a member of The West Texas Rednecks.
+He was best known for his stint in World Championship Wrestling as a member of the short-lived men's country music band, West Texas Rednecks.

 Professional wrestling career

 Early career (1992–1995)

 After playing collegiate football for the University of Texas at Austin, and playing professionally for the Dallas Texans of the Arena Football League, Duncum debuted as a wrestler for the Texas-based Global Wrestling Federation in September 1992.
 Two months after his debut, he and Johnny Hawk, collectively known as The Texas Mustangs, won the Tag Team Championship from The Rough Riders (Black Bart and Johnny Mantell).
 After a little over two months, the Mustangs lost the title to The Bad Breed (Axl Rotten and Ian Rotten) on January 29, 1993.
 The Mustangs disbanded shortly after the title loss.

 All Japan Pro Wrestling and Extreme Championship Wrestling (1995–1998)

 After a two-year hiatus, Duncum returned to wrestling and made his All Japan Pro Wrestling debut on January 8, 1995, where he, Gary Albright and Joel Deaton defeated Eagle, Lacrosse and The Patriot.
 Throughout the next few years, Duncum would wrestle in several singles and six-man tag team matches while in AJPW, while also making appearances in the Dallas-based Continental Wrestling Alliance.

 While still competing for AJPW, Duncum debuted in Extreme Championship Wrestling on February 14, 1997, where he defeated Balls Mahoney.
-He then began to split time between both promotions through the next few years, with his final ECW match being a loss to Mikey Whipwreck on July 18, 1998 and his final AJPW match being a tag team match in which he and Stan Hansen lost to Gary Albright and Yoshihiro Takayama on September 11.
+He then began to split time between both promotions through the next few years, with his final ECW match being a loss to Mikey Whipwreck on July 18, 1998, and his final AJPW match being a tag team match in which he and Stan Hansen lost to Gary Albright and Yoshihiro Takayama on September 11.